hereishd/K8S-Cluster-From-Scratch/README.md

 * At least 2CPUs.
 * At least 25GB of disk space.

-*I also recommend to check the Guest Additions from the installation menu as it will allow us to enable the shared clipboard from host to guest.*
+*I also recommend to check the 'Guest Additions' from the installation menu as it will allow us to enable the shared clipboard from host to guest.*

+## Setup a Host-Only Network on Virtualbox

+## Ubuntu Setup

+## Insatll Kubelet, Kubeadm, Kubectl

+## Enable Kernel modules and configure systemctl

+## Install a Container Runtime (CRI-O)

+## Initiate the Controle Plane Node (Master Node Only)

+## Join the Worker Nodes (Worker Nodes Only)

+## Set Kubelet Node IPs